A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Admin - An admin is a permission level in the Privacy & Sharing modal.
 Admins are project-specific.
 Permissions included under the admin permission include all permissions available to a collaborator (upload, download, share, and stats).
 This is different from an Account Owner and a Manager on your account.

 Annotation Link - An Annotation Link (or annotation) is an in-video pop-up in the right top corner of the video frame.
 Can be used to link to an outside page, or without a link.
 They are not customizable or moveable.
 Annotation links are located in the Customize panel, and are tracked in your video stats.
+Annotation Links cannot be applied to podcast episodes.

 Appearance - Appearance is a menu in the Customize panel.
 In the Appearance tab you can change the thumbnail for your video (upload a new one, or choose a specific frame for your video), update the player color, and enable or disable comments on the video page within your Wistia account.

 Audience page - The Audience page is a Wistia stats view in your account.
 It’s located under Audience in the Stats header.
-This page allows an Account Owner or Manager on your Wistia account to see identified viewers of your videos.
+This page allows an Account Owner or Manager on your Wistia account to see identified viewers of your medias.
 The Audience page can be viewed three ways: total audience, identified viewers, and exclusively Turnstile entries.
 The source of the lead will display as Tagged video link or Turnstile: the name of the video.

 Autoplay - Autoplay is the term we use to describe when a video begins playing as soon as the page loads.